Last Updated on October 10, 2022 by Andrew Pirie

 4. Works the posterior chain

-The posterior chain is made up of the following muscles: calves, hamstrings, glutes, multifidus, external obliques, erector spine muscles, trapezius, and the posterior deltoids.
+The posterior chain comprises the following muscles: calves, hamstrings, glutes, multifidus, external obliques, erector spine muscles, trapezius, and posterior deltoids.

-According to the experts at Sohofitnesslab, the most common issue that lifters tend to see are weak glutes and poor hip movement, which can be improved with a movement like a deadlift.
+According to the experts at Sohofitnesslab, the most common issues that lifters tend to see are weak glutes and poor hip movement, which can improve with a movement like a deadlift.

 They also say that it tends to correct certain postural issues that come about with our everyday lives.

-Not using our posterior chain gives us that hunched, leaning posture, which can be improved with consistent proper weighted deadlifting.
+Not using our posterior chain gives us that hunched, leaning posture, which can improve with consistent proper weighted deadlifting.